turtl/www/views/docs/server/architecture.md

 ## Sync
 The API tracks all user profile data changes in a central table in the database (called "sync").
-This table stored the action (add, edit, delete), the item ID the action occured on, the item type (note, board, persona, ...) and the ID of the user performing the action.
+This table stores the action (add, edit, delete), the item ID the action occured on, the item type (note, board, persona, ...) and the ID of the user performing the action.